 Overcoming generational challenges

-As a part of a series highlighting physicians during Black History Month, we had the pleasure of interviewing FMA member Alma Littles, MD.
-She is a Board-certified family medicine physician and was instrumental in the planning and opening of the Florida State University College of Medicine in the early 2000s.
-She now serves as Senior Associate Dean for Medical Education and Academic Affairs.
-Dr. Littles grew up in rural Quincy, Fla., and became the first in her family to attend college before earning her MD from the University of Florida.
-She is a Past President of the Florida Academy of Family Physicians and the Capital Medical Society.
-Among Dr. Littles’ many accolades is the Elizabeth Blackwell Medal (2019), given annually by the American Medical Women’s Association to a woman physician who has made the most outstanding contributions to the cause of women in medicine.
-Dr. Littles, who grew up in a family of farm workers in rural Gadsden County, has devoted her medical career to improving access to care for underserved patients.
-Find out more on how she discovered her passion for medicine.
+As a part of our series highlighting physicians during Black History Month, we had the pleasure of interviewing FMA Secretary and Florida State University College of Medicine Dean Alma Littles, MD.
+Dr. Littles, a board-certified family medicine physician, was instrumental in the planning and opening of the FSU College of Medicine in the early 2000s.
+Before taking the helm as dean on July 1, 2024, she served as the medical school’s interim dean and as senior associate dean for medical education and academic affairs.
+Dr. Littles grew up in a family of farm workers in rural Quincy, Fla., and she became the first in her family to attend college before earning her medical degree from the University of Florida.
+She is a past president of the Florida Academy of Family Physicians and the Capital Medical Society, and her many accolades include the 2019 Elizabeth Blackwell Medal from the American Medical Women’s Association.
+Read more about her passion for medical education and her commitment to improving access to care for underserved patients.

 On the rewards of specializing in family medicine: